Insights on Variance Estimation for Blocked and Matched Pairs Designs: Infinite Population Frameworks

 \begin{remark} We may also consider an infinite number of strata of infinite size, as is commonly used in multisite randomized trials.
-This is the setting considered in \cite{schochet_2016}.
+This is the setting considered in \cite{schochet_2016} and the RCT-YES software \citep[][]{schochet_2016} estimator discussed in Supplementary Material~\ref{subsubsec:rct_yes_est} could be used.
 The sampling scheme then has two steps: first sample the strata, then sample units from the strata.
 To discuss variance, we need to add a bit of notation.
 Let $\tau_{\mathcal{S}}^*$ denote the expectation of the treatment effect estimator given the blocks in the sample.
 That is, we fix which strata are in the sample and take the expectation over the sampling of units from the infinite size strata.
 So conditioning on which strata are in the sample we are in a stratified sampling set up.
 Let this framework be denoted by $\model_{3}$.
 Then the variance of $\tauestbk$ is

 It is straightforward to extend the results of Corollary~\ref{lem:rand_samp_strat_varsbm} and Theorem~\ref{theorem:var_sbp_rand_samp} to this case. \end{remark}